no triangle studios

 Project at a glance

-Pre-sales visualization for Vivere, a new high-rise residential condominium by Solterra in Surrey, Metro Vancouver, built to give buyers and investors confidence in the building before construction began.
+Pre-sales visualization for Vivere, a Solterra high-rise on Guildford Drive in Surrey, Metro Vancouver, built to give buyers and investors confidence in the tower before construction began.
+The renderings anchored the pre-sales launch, and the majority of the homes have since sold.

 Developer